wingel/wingel.github.io/_posts/2016-05-27-another-look-at-sds7102-hardware.md

 time ago so I hope I haven't forgotten anything important.

-Except for soldering some wires to the JTAG and serial port on the scope, most of the things I have discoveries about the SDS7102 I have made so far has been done with just software and a bit of thinking.
+Except for soldering some wires to the JTAG and serial port on the scope, most of the discoveries about the SDS7102 I have made so far has been done with just software and a bit of thinking.
+But I was running out of things I could find out this way.

-To get further it was time to crack the scope open again and take another look at the hardware.
+To be able to find out more it was time to crack the scope open again and take another look at the hardware.
 I also desoldered the shield covering the analog frontend (AFE) so that I could see what was hidden behind it.
 Here are two photos of the front and back of the main circuit board (click on the images for lager versions).

 [![Front of main PCB]({{site.baseurl}}/images/2016-05-27-another-look-at-sds7102-hardware/main-front.jpg)]({{site.baseurl}}/images/2016-05-27-another-look-at-sds7102-hardware/main-front-large.jpg)